fbaldux/NVOptContr/README.md

 ### scatter.py

 Given the final time and tone, the program plots the sensitivities for all the values of K found in Results/

 ---
+### susceptibility.py

+Some trials for the unstable data.

+---